 Visit our programme catalogue for full details of the structure and unit content for our MSc in Mathematical Sciences.

 Applicants should possess a first-class honours degree (or international equivalent) in mathematics or a very closely related subject (eg statistics, mathematical physics).
 Professional experience or other qualifications are very unlikely to be relevant.

 See international equivalent qualifications on the International Office website.

-This programme provides you with quantitative research, reasoning and problem solving skills that will be valuable in your future career.
-Mathematics graduates find employment in finance, accountancy, research, teaching and management
+This programme provides you with skills in quantitative research, reasoning and problem solving that will be valuable in your future career.
+Mathematics graduates often go on to PhD programmes, or find employment in finance, accountancy, research, teaching or management.

 REF 2014 results